-- Healthy Group Herd Immunity.
+- Healthy Group Immunity.
 Herd immunity has been much discussed – it means group immunity.
 It means that if most of a population are immune to a virus, the virus cannot circulate in the population, so those who are not immune to it won’t get it.
-As a population we use our immune systems to kill the virus so that those whose immune systems are not up to the job don’t need to.
-Healthy Group Herd immunity allows protection of the vulnerable by the immunity that the healthy majority acquire.
-A population acquires herd immunity either because they have been vaccinated or because they have had the infection.
-If we want to use Healthy Group Herd Immunity to protect the vulnerable, however, we cannot just let the virus sweep through us all.
+It means that as a population we use our immune systems to kill the virus so that those whose immune systems are not up to the job don’t need to.
+Healthy Group immunity allows protection of the vulnerable by the immunity that the healthy majority acquire.
+A population acquires this kind of immunity either because they have been vaccinated or because they have had the infection.
+If we want to use Healthy Group Immunity to protect the vulnerable, however, we cannot just let the virus sweep through us all.
 We need to understand who is vulnerable and keep the virus away from them.
-This approach only protects the vulnerable if the ‘herd’ who catch the infection are the healthy and strong ones.
+This approach only protects the vulnerable if the ‘healthy herd’ who catch the infection are safe.
+Yet they are not totally safe.
 If 60% of all of us, across the board, young and old, have Covid then at least 1% will die.
 However, if the strongest 60% of us have Covid, the figure could be very very much lower than that.
 However, it will still not be zero.
-Some Healthy People do become sick, including critically sick, and need Critical Care.
-A very small proportion do die, even with the best care.
-For this reason Healthy Group Herd Immunity is not a perfect strategy.
+Some Healthy People do become very sick.
+A very small proportion die, even with the best care.
+For this reason Healthy Group Immunity is not a perfect strategy.
 It would be better to have stopped the virus in its tracks.
 It would be better to have a vaccine, a treatment or, preferably both.
 It would be better if the virus had not come.
-But with the virus still spreading and no vaccine imminent, the best we can do is to slow it down, protect those most likely to die, and do the best we can to ensure that those least likely to die have access to the best the NHS can do.
+But with the virus still spreading and no vaccine imminent, it may be that the best we can do is to slow it down, protect those most likely to die, and do the best we can to ensure that those least likely to die have access to the best the NHS can do.

-- the numbers affected at any one time was less, even though the outbreak lasted longer.
+- the numbers affected at any one time is less

 - we won’t all be off work at once.

-- we may know more about possible treatments
+- we may buy time to learn more about possible treatments

-- the outbreak would be in the spring and summer, when our NHS acute beds are not so full.
+- the outbreak would be in the spring and summer, when hospital beds are less full.

 - we will have enough intensive care beds for the critically ill, so that those with a chance of surviving all get that chance

 Why is everyone so frightened?

 Older people, whom we love, are at risk.
 Front line medical staff, who may get a very high level of exposure to multiple patients with the virus, may have worse infections.
 And, in a horrible lottery we don’t understand, an unknown percentage of other, younger people are at risk.
 So we need to protect them.

 The best way to do that seems to be by a massive community effort to contain the virus as far as we can, and allowing only those in the healthy group to expose themselves to it by doing essential work.
 It looks as if the virus will still spread, but we may have some control over where it spreads, and how fast it gets there.